Malvineous/behringerctl/README.md

   the screenshot are missing.
 Most screens don't use the last row of pixels so it's not noticeable.
 You can however see it on RTA page 3.
 * The `getSinglePreset` command seems to return incomplete data, as the preset title is truncated to 10 characters.
+Writing a preset can set a title longer than 10 characters however.